 Student charges are comprised of tuition and fees.
-Tuition is calculated based on the number of units in which a student is enrolled (see below for dollar amounts).
+Tuition is calculated based on the number of units in which a student is enrolled (see chart for dollar amounts).
 Tuition and fees-less any financial aid administered by the University-are payable upon assessment of charges following registration, due no later than the first day of classes.
 The Business Office generally assesses charges as follows:

 Semester Charge Assessment

-Fall Weekly from first week of July
+Fall .
+Weekly from the first week of

-Spring Weekly from first week of November
+Covina Weakly from the first weak of

-Summer Weekly from Mid-March
+Spring .....
+Weekly from the first week of November Summer ....
+Weekly from mid-March